franchsli/whatsapp_clone_django/README.md

 - Fix: When there's only a contact or chat in the list, its option dropdown seems weird.
 - Make it responsive.
 - Re think the delete message modal (Delete for everyone or for me logic).
+- Implement all of these features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)